navidre/new_grokking_to_leetcode/tutorial/README.md

 - **Complete Binary Tree**: All levels are fully filled except possibly the last level, which is filled from left to right.
 - **Balanced Binary Tree**: The height of the two subtrees of any node differ by no more than one.
 - **Binary Search Tree (BST)**: A special kind of binary tree where the left child node is less than the parent node, and the right child node is greater than the parent node.
+- **Perfect Binary Tree**: A perfect binary tree is a type of binary tree in which every internal node has exactly two children, and all leaf nodes are at the same depth or level.
+This means it's both "full" and "complete."
+In a perfect binary tree, there are exactly $2^k - 1$ nodes (where $k$ is the number of levels).

+### Mnemonic: "Picture Perfect"
+- **Logic**: Just like a picture-perfect scene where everything is in its right place, creating a harmonious balance, a perfect binary tree has every "spot" filled.
+No gaps anywhere—every level is fully populated, from the root all the way down to the leaves.

+### Visualizing Differences:
+- **Full Binary Tree** can have some leaves at different levels, but every node must either have 2 or no children.
+- **Complete Binary Tree** ensures that all levels are filled except possibly the last one, which is filled from left to right.
+- **Balanced Binary Tree** focuses on ensuring that the height difference between left and right subtrees is no more than one, without strict requirements on how each level is filled.
+- **Binary Search Tree (BST)** prioritizes the order of elements (left < parent < right) without imposing structural completeness.
+- **Perfect Binary Tree** combines the fullness of a "Full Binary Tree" with the level completion aspect, ensuring every level is completely filled, making it symmetrical.

 ![Different Types of Binary Trees](./images/binary_trees_with_labels.png) *<small>Illustration of Different Types of Binary Trees.</small>*

-Remembering the distinctions between different types of binary trees can indeed be tricky.
-Here are some mnemonic devices and logical connections that might help you distinguish between the various types of binary trees:
+Understanding the nuances between different types of binary trees can be a challenge, but mnemonic devices and logical connections can significantly aid in differentiating them.
+Here's a refined approach to categorize and recall these distinctions:

 #### 1. Full Binary Tree
-- **Mnemonic**: "Full House"
+- **Mnemonic**: "All or Nothing"
-- **Logic**: In a full house, every room is occupied.
-Similarly, in a full binary tree, every node has either two children or none, meaning every "parent" node is fully occupied with child nodes.
+- **Logic**: Think of this as an "all or nothing" situation.
+In a full binary tree, each node is fully engaged or not at all, akin to a light switch that's either completely on (two children) or off (no children).
+This binary state ensures that each parent node is maximally utilized without partial occupancy.

 #### 2. Complete Binary Tree
-- **Mnemonic**: "Complete the Levels"
+- **Mnemonic**: "Filling Up, Left to Right"
-- **Logic**: Think of completing levels in a video game; you can't move to the next level without finishing the current one.
-A complete binary tree fills up levels one by one, from left to right, without any gaps, just like completing levels sequentially in a game.
+- **Logic**: Picture filling a shelf with books from left to right, without skipping any space.
+A complete binary tree adopts this methodical approach, ensuring each level is fully populated in order before moving to the next, capturing the essence of orderly completion.

 #### 3. Balanced Binary Tree
-- **Mnemonic**: "Balanced Scale"
+- **Mnemonic**: "Evenly Loaded"
-- **Logic**: Imagine a balanced scale, where the two sides are not identical but are close enough in weight to keep the scale balanced.
-A balanced binary tree doesn't require perfectly even subtrees, but the heights of the subtrees for any node differ by no more than one, maintaining overall balance.
+- **Logic**: Imagine balancing groceries in two bags so that neither is significantly heavier.
+A balanced binary tree mirrors this by keeping the depths of its left and right subtrees within a close range, ensuring no side is overwhelmingly deeper than the other.

 #### 4. Binary Search Tree (BST)
+- **Mnemonic**: "Organized Shelf"
+- **Logic**: Think of organizing books on a shelf so you can easily find any title by its order.
+A BST is structured similarly, with every left node value being "before" the parent (smaller), and every right node "after" (larger), facilitating straightforward searches much like picking a book from a well-organized shelf.

+#### 5. Perfect Binary Tree
-- **Mnemonic**: "Binary Search"
+- **Mnemonic**: "Picture-Perfect Family"
-- **Logic**: The key property of binary search (splitting data to reduce search area) is embodied in the BST's structure: all nodes to the left of a given node are less, and to the right are greater, facilitating efficient searching.
+- **Logic**: Envision a family photo where every generation doubles in size, perfectly structured.
+A perfect binary tree captures this essence of symmetry and completeness, with each level fully occupied and all leaves aligned at the same depth, reflecting a flawlessly balanced and complete structure.

 ### Examples: